-2.1.1 Overall objective
+2.2 Overall objective

-The overall objective of this external evaluation should analyse the progress that programme has made in the Support Center for Children and Families in Prishtina.
-The main purpose of the external evaluation is to assess the relevance, coherence, effectiveness, efficiency, impact and sustainability of the program.
+The primary aim of this external evaluation is to evaluate the progress achieved by the Family Strengthening Program for children and families in Fushë Kosova.
+The evaluation will focus on analysing the program's relevance, coherence, effectiveness, efficiency, impact, and sustainability.
 The findings and recommendations of the evaluation will be used as a basis for strategic planning on national level; for improvement of programme design and for future development of family strengthening approach and national level.

-2.1.2 Specific objectives
+2.3 Specific objectives

-- To assess the relevance of the interventions towards the planed results of the programme - To assess the effectiveness of the intervention in making desired changes in the lives of the participating children and families, - To evaluate the efficiency of the programme in relation to participants, cost, and timeframe. - To analyse the sustainability of the programme (institutional, social, financial, etc.) - To make recommendations for improving future development of program interventions. - To document/ assess the current figures of the Objectively Verifiable Indicators as found in programme documents (Concept Note and Result Framework)
+- To assess the relevance and effectiveness of the results of the programme made in the lives of the participating children and their families (programme target group). - To evaluate the efficiency of the programme in relation to beneficiaries, cost, and timeframe.

+- To analyse the sustainability of the programme (institutional, social, financial, etc.) - To make recommendations for improving future development of program interventions. - To document/assess the current figures of the Objectively Verifiable Indicators as found in log frame

-2.1.3 Scope
+2.4 Scope

-The evaluation aims to assess the changes in the lives of the children and their families and their communities and overall progress of The Support Centre for children and families in Prishtina location.
+The evaluation aims to assess the changes in the lives of the children and their families and their communities and overall progress of Family Strengthening for children and families in Fushë Kosova location.